My finances, my projects, my life

 The best of both worlds

 Banks adapted to the changes caused by increasing digitalisation and the restrictions imposed by the pandemic.
 Despite a difficult environment, this worked well.
-On the back of this experience, banks currently aim to offer their clients the best of both worlds: more human contact and more digitalisation.
+On the back of this experience, banks currently aim to offer their clients the best of both worlds: more autonomy through digital and the best of the human touch for what really matters

 More digitalisation means offering you maximum autonomy wherever possible, and improving the accessibility and availability of the bank.
 More human contact means establishing the conditions that guarantee you easy access to the right expert to chat about your goals via the channels and methods that suit you.
 In this environment, bankers are tending to become more specialised and branches are evolving.
 There are still many good reasons to visit your branch but a transition is clearly taking place, turning branches into a place where dialogue is the priority and not transactions.